PCSS-Quantum/open-qbench/README.md

 [![License](https://img.shields.io/github/license/PCSS-quantum/open-qbench)](https://github.com/PCSS-Quantum/open-qbench/blob/qbench_v2/LICENSE)

-Open QBench is a software framework for defining and executing benchmarks on different levels of the quantum-classical stack:
+Open QBench is an open-source software framework for defining and executing benchmarks across the quantum-classical stack.
+It offers support for benchmarks on the:

-- hybrid (complete workflows)
+- hybrid level (quantum-classical workflows)
-- high-level (algorithms)
+- high level (quantum algorithms)
-- low-level (compiled quantum programs)
+- low level (compiled quantum programs)

+The framework is supports gate-based quantum computers, photonic systems (boson samplers), and quantum annealers.

-This repository also contains a series of high-level quantum application benchmarks meant to be executed on different physical quantum devices to measure their performance and fidelity of the results
+Beyond the framework, this package also includes a suite of pre-implemented, high-level quantum application benchmarks.
+These are specifically crafted to evaluate the performance and fidelity of results on diverse physical quantum devices.

-The following high-level application benchmarks are currently implemented:

-- VQE (UCCSD)
-- QAOA (JSSP)
-- QSVM
-- QFT
-- Grover
-- Toffoli
-- BBS (JSSP)

 ## Installation
 ### Using uv (Recommended)